Accounting Equation Exercise:

 Changes during the year in owner’s equity:

-For this final part of the question we need to reconstruct the statement of owners equity or basically how owners equity at the end of the year is calculated starting with equity at the beginning of the year plus/minus changes during the year.
+For this final part of the question we need to use the calculation of owner’s equity at the end of the year starting with equity at the beginning of the year plus/minus changes during the year

 Opening Balance $23,000